 The first map shows a number of red or yellow blobs.
 These are mostly unmarked graves (the smallest yellow blobs are probably infant burials).
 This map was created using GPR data taken along lines 25cm apart (which is our standard practice).

 The second map was created by deleting every second line in the computer software (which mimics the effect of collecting GPR data along lines that are 50cm apart).
 You can clearly see there is a lot of detail missing from the 50cm-line-spacing map.
 This means that many unmarked graves could be completely missed.
-In which case, what's the point?
-What is the point of doing a job so badly that the results are useless?
 This is why we use a 25cm line spacing.
+Using a 50cm line spacing for detecting unmarked graves is - in our opinion - negligent.

 - "Can't we just use a grader/excavator and look for changes in soil colours or textures?"